 In this tutorial I'm going to demonstrate how to use the canvas element in HTML5 to draw colorful graphics for your website.
 The tutorial features two rich examples which are explained step by step.

 - HTML5 Tutorial: Text Drawing with Fancy Colors and Effects

 You can do much more than just drawing text in HTML5!
 In this tutorial I'll show various effects to make some fancy texts, including shadows, gradients and rotation.

 - HTML5 Tutorial: Drawing Circles and Arcs on Canvas

 Drawing circles and arcs in HTML5 can be quite a challenge.
 In this tutorial I explain how to draw circles and arcs and how the angles of arcs are measured.
 This tutorial contains many examples.

-Base64 is a way of representing data using only readable characters like letters, numbers and some symbols like the plus symbol.
-This data can be anything, like an image or a file, but commonly it is data that is not plain text (otherwise there is not much point in converting it to base64, is there?).
+Base64 is a way of representing data using only readable characters like letters, numbers, and some symbols like the plus symbol.
+This data can be anything, like an image or a file, but commonly it is data that is not plain text (otherwise there is not much point in converting it to base64).